schickling/chromeless/README.md

   Resource ServerlessDeploymentBucket does not exist for stack chromeless-serverless-dev
 ```
-Please check, that there is not stack with the name `chromeless-serverless-dev` existing yet, otherwise serverless can't correctly provision the bucket.
+Please check, that there is no stack with the name `chromeless-serverless-dev` existing yet, otherwise serverless can't correctly provision the bucket.

 ## Contributors